HattieTavares/100devs-Directory/README.md

 ```
 that branch name you created earlier goes here, minus the brackets

-6. Go to your github repository for the directory.
-You should see a *Compare and Pull Request* Button.
-Click it.

-7. Please add your 100devs discord username here for verification!
-As well as the City/State/Country you would like to be added to the map for your location.
-I will add these all as I accept pull requests.
+**5. Compare & Pull Request**
+Once you've pushed your changes to your repository, you need to add them to the main directory.

+1. On your github repository page, click 'Compare & pull request' at the top of your repo page.

+2. Your pull request will automatically fill with your commit text.
+You can update this text or leave it as is.

+3. In the 'leave a comment' section, add your discord name so I can verify your involvement with 100devs AND also the location that you want added to the global map.

+4. Click 'create pull request' to submit your branch to be merged with Main.